LucasKovacs/Cruxata/README.md

 Please feel free to clone the repository.
 If you know me, or have followed my work for some time now, you'll know that this isn't my first web based game.
 I also lead a **[community focused on an OGame clon](http://www.xgproyect.org/)**, when I've time.

-**Important:** since it's being along time, and I don't intent to put time and effort in Cruxata's code anymore, I won't be providing any support.
+**Important:** because it's being along time, and I don't intent to put time and effort in Cruxata's code anymore, I won't be providing any support.
 Anyone with basic programming skills should be able to put this code to work in no time.
 Also the DB file is attached here.

 As a side note about the DB, it contains **production data**, email addresses were replaced by a dummy, and all passwords were reset to 12345 (sha-1).